A Terrible Life Insurance Mistake That Cost Me A Fortune

 How USAA Initially Responded

 When I first called USAA to explain what had happened, the life insurance representative I spoke with was dismissive.
 She said there would be no refund and that the best she could do was cancel the policy.
-She claimed USAA had sent a notification about the renewal—one I never saw—and added that some members continue paying the exorbitant rate for whatever reason, which in her view justified the lack of follow-up.
+She said me paying the monthly raised premium was proof I approved of it.
+She also claimed USAA had sent a notification about the renewal—one I never saw—and added that some members continue paying the exorbitant rate for whatever reason, which in her view justified the lack of follow-up.

 After the call, I sat in silence for about 20 minutes, feeling defeated.
 Then I decided to call back—this time to request proof of where the notification had been sent.
 Because really, is a notification valid if the client never sees it or confirms their intent?
 I don’t think so.
 A default setting that quietly charges a customer 18X more without explicit confirmation feels predatory.